ambiorix-web/ambiorix/docs/guide/hello-world.md

 remotes::install_github("JohnCoene/ambiorix")
 ```

-By default ambiorix will serve the application on port `3000`, this can be changed, along with other things, when instantiating the class.
+By default ambiorix will serve the application on a random port, this can be changed, along with other things, when instantiating the class.

 ```r
 library(ambiorix)